ahsan-a/nord-landing-page/README.md

 6. Go back into your terminal and run `npm run serve` to see if everything is working correctly.
 If everything is working correctly your weather and your location should appear in the box on the top left.
 7. Run `npm run build` to build your project.
 Your new build should be stored inside of `/dist/index.html`.
 Set this as your new tab page in your browser settings or using an extension such as [New Tab Redirect](https://chrome.google.com/webstore/detail/new-tab-redirect/icpgjfneehieebagbmdbhnlpiopdcmna/related).

 If you would like to customise, it's as easy as changing the source code.

 ## Changelog

-   - Added arrow key functionality on google search bar, similar to functionality on actual google search bar (4/2/2021)
+-   Added arrow key functionality on google search bar, similar to functionality on actual google search bar (4/2/2021 2:30 GMT)
+-   Added ability to hold down up/down arrow and prevented default behaviour on google searh box (4/2/2021, 17:38 GMT)

 ## Updating